From £332,0559

 It’s clearly a reskinned version of one of BMW’s later Operating System 8.0 set-ups – but it’s superior to BMW’s own in that it doesn’t integrate the ventilation controls, and it retains both an iDrive-style rotary input device and some user-programmable physical shortcut buttons that are an enormous aid to accessibility.

-Rolls-Royce has integrated its own branded voice control on the system.
+Rolls-Royce has integrated its own branded voice control into the system.
 Press the voice control button on the steering wheel and a semi-translucent image of the Spirit of Ecstasy appears on the screen, and the system then responds to natural speech recognition.
-You can ask it to turn up the cabin temperature,
+You can ask it to turn up the cabin temperature, but it won’t open and close the passenger doors.

 ENGINES & PERFORMANCE